Araynah/data-science-coursework/Exo-planet-project/00-README.md

 This repository contains my final project for CMSE201—a course focused on data science and machine learning techniques.
 The project aims to analyze a dataset to uncover insights and build predictive models that answer a key research question in the field of [your field/subject].
 It involves data cleaning, exploratory data analysis (EDA), model development, and result interpretation.

-## Repository Structure

-- **CMSE201_FinalProjectTemplate-Copy1.ipynb**
-  This notebook serves as a project template.
-It provides guidelines and a framework for the final project, including sections for data exploration, preprocessing, model building, evaluation, and visualization.

 - **ProjectCheckpoint-Araynah.ipynb**
   This notebook captures a checkpoint of the project.
 It includes:
   - Exploratory Data Analysis (EDA)